3liTaha/FPGAs/README.md

 Guiding Ideas:
 Matrix Vector Multiplication should be performed in a row wise fashion:
-  - Scaling by each entry then adding is: 1000 Multiplications and an Accumulator (Smart way) approx 1000 Cycles (2000 DSP Slices in Series one for accumulator, one for multiplication).
+  - Scaling by each entry then adding is: 1000 Multiplications and an Accumulator (good way) approx 1000 Cycles (2000 DSP Slices in Series one for accumulator, one for multiplication).
   - Dot Product: 1000 Multiplications In Parallel.
 Followed by 10 cycles for addition (bad way) (Requires memory)
   - JIT Memory Loading: Vector for next multiplication loaded as next multiplication starts ( during first round, stays there after).
   - Use DSP to parallelize.